Routine Work Business Case Calculator

 Multi-Year ROI

 Many improvements continue generating savings long after implementation.
 Enter the number of years you'd like to project.
+To project ROI beyond the first year, simply enter the number of years you’d like to include.

 STEP 4